 can to gain a person's friendship in order to introduce him to the Friend of all friends, Jesus

-The fourth phase of personal evangelism is Sunday school calling.
+The fourth type of personal evangelism is Sunday school calling.
 However, I think we need to revise it a little bit.
 The traditional way is to go in and say, "We sure missed you last Sunday.
 We hope you'll be there next Sunday.
 Good-bye."

 You really haven't done too much, have you?
 Your morale wears out and you say, "Oh, well, nothing happens.
 Why keep it up?"